ikarsh/ikarsh.github.io/_posts/2025-11-27-fg-modules-pid.md

 replace every instance of $R$ with $\mathbb{Z}$ and every instance of $M$ with the finitely generated abelian group, you won't miss out on anything)

-Let's reframe this.
 Since $M$ is finitely generated, we can define a surjective homomorphism $\phi : R^n \to M$ by $(r_1, \dots , r_n) \mapsto r_1m_1 + \dots + r_nm_n$.
 Let $K$ be the kernel of $\phi$.
 It turns out that every submodule of $R^n$